holywater2372/holywater2372.github.io/README.md

 # 🖥️ Terminal Web | CLI-style Personal Website & Blog

-Welcome to **Terminal Web**, a unique personal website built to emulate a command-line interface.
+Welcome to **Terminal Web**, a unique personal website built to emulate a cmde.exe/powershell.exe interface.
 Navigate through my world as if you're in a terminal—explore my personal blogs, projects, and thoughts, all from a stylish command-prompt-based UI.

 ---